Eniew/zxia4847_9103_tut5/README.md

 ![double exposure photo](/assets/double-exposure%201.avif)

-Part2
+Part2/
-As for the coding technique, I can utilize programming languages such as JavaScript or Python along with image processing libraries like Pillow (Python) or the Canvas API (JavaScript) to automate and customize the creation of double exposure effects.
+As for the coding technique, I can utilize programming languages such as JavaScript or Python along with image processing libraries like Pillow (Python) or the Canvas API (JavaScript) to automate and customize the creation of double exposure effects. /
-And here are some links I can learn. https://github.com/smasuch/DoubledExposure/blob/master/doubledexposure.py https://github.com/tscotn/double-exposure/blob/master/double_exposure.py https://github.com/akanetr/Double_Exposure/tree/master/js
+And here are some links I can learn./ https://github.com/smasuch/DoubledExposure/blob/master/doubledexposure.py https://github.com/tscotn/double-exposure/blob/master/double_exposure.py https://github.com/akanetr/Double_Exposure/tree/master/js